All Arms Commando Course

-Background
+History

-The first formal commando training course was established at Achnacarry in 1942 and some elements remain exactly the same to this day, such as the "rope regain" and the "Tarzan course", designed to test the courage, agility and determination of candidates.
+The first formal commando training course was established at Achnacarry in 1942 and some elements remain the same, such as the "rope regain" and the "Tarzan course", designed to test the courage, agility and determination of candidates.
 Others have changed in times and distances, such as speed-marching and the endurance course.
-The specific tests which volunteers are put through are not as important as the fact that their fortitude should be tested to the limit.
 The basis of the commando ethos can be summed as unity (unselfishness), adaptability, humility (as in non-arrogance), high professional standards, fortitude and humour (cheerfulness in the face of adversity).

 Since the Second World War, all the Army Commando units have been disbanded leaving the Royal Marines Commandos to carry on the tradition.
 Nevertheless, these commando units are supported by a variety of non Royal Marines personnel.
 In the year 2000, over 1,000 British Army soldiers wore the green beret and supported 3 Commando Brigade.
 About 30 per cent of UK Commando Force, performing vital support roles, were not Royal Marines in 2004, such as 29 Commando Regiment Royal Artillery and 24 Commando Regiment Royal Engineers.